Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Discontinuation rates due to adverse events provide insight into tolerability differences.
 In STEP trials, 7% of semaglutide patients discontinued due to side effects, primarily gastrointestinal symptoms.
 Orlistat studies show similar discontinuation rates of 6-8%, but the reasons differ significantly.
 Semaglutide patients typically stop due to temporary nausea, while orlistat patients discontinue due to persistent, socially disruptive bowel symptoms.

 Both medications carry specific contraindications and warnings.
-Semaglutide should not be used in patients with personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2.
+Semaglutide shouldn't be used in patients with personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2.
 Orlistat is contraindicated in patients with chronic malabsorption syndrome or cholestasis, and can interfere with absorption of fat-soluble vitamins requiring supplementation.

 Brand-name semaglutide (Wegovy) carries a list price of approximately $1,400 per month without insurance coverage.
 Most commercial insurance plans cover Wegovy for patients meeting specific criteria, typically reducing out-of-pocket costs to $25-100 monthly copays.
 Medicare Part D coverage varies significantly by plan, with some patients facing the full cost during coverage gaps.